diseasemodeling/COVID19/README.md

 # COVID-19 simulation- An Interactive Tool for Analyses of Phased Reopening Decisions
 ## This is Version 1, for [Version 2 go here](https://diseasemodeling.github.io/COVID19-v2/)
+Version 2 allows comparative analyses of alternative decision scenarios, evaluate upto daily changes in decisions, and flexibility in setting analyses time-period

 ## About
 An interactive simulation tool for evaluating weekly changes in options for social distancing, contact tracing and testing, and universal testing, over a 52 week period - Application to the State of New York.